Carnegie Mellon University

 With cutting-edge brain science, path-breaking performances, innovative startups, driverless cars, big data, big ambitions, Nobel and Turing prizes, hands-on learning, and a whole lot of robots, CMU doesn't imagine the future, we create it.

 Carnegie Mellon approach

-Carnegie Mellon’s unique left-brain/ right-brain approach goes beyond course requirements.
-At Carnegie Mellon premier Fine Arts, Business, and Humanities programs are equally matched by our top-ranked Technology, Science, and Computer Science programs.
-More than 1,223 full-time faculty balance teaching and research.
-Undergraduate students have ample opportunities to work on research projects both independently and with renowned faculty, developing cutting-edge technology every day.
+Carnegie Mellon’s unique approach goes beyond course requirements.
+At Carnegie Mellon, premier Fine Arts, Business, and Humanities programs are equally matched by our renowned Technology, Science, and Computer Science programs.
+More than 1,483 faculty balance teaching and research.
+Undergraduate students have ample opportunities to work on research projects independently and with preeminent faculty, developing cutting-edge technology every day.